nickfloros/stream-log-playback/README.md

 A simple library that reproduces a data stream for development purposes, while respecting order and time separation between events

-The library providers both a recorder and a playback functions
+The library providers both recorder and playback functions

-The recorder is an implementation of a ```Writable``` stream can be wired either in a pipeline e.g.
+The recorder is an implementation of pass-throught ```Writable```stream can be wired either in a pipeline e.g.
 ```javascript
 const {StreamLogRecorder} = require('stream-log-playback');

 const streamRecorder = StreamLogReader.createInterface({
 	fileName : 'stream.log'
 	});

 someOtherStream.pipe(streamRecorder).pipe(process.stdout);
 ```
 or data can be pushed using ```write``` function.